Loans on IWC Watches

 While some timepieces depreciate as soon as they leave the store, IWC luxury watches tend to retain their value.
 Limited edition pieces, such as the IWC Siderale Scafusia – regarded as one of the most complex watches of all time – can command up to £585,000 at auction.
-Other notable watches from the company include the classic IWC Grande Complication (£90,000), the IWC Tourbillon Destriero (£94,000) and the IWC Portuguese Tourbillon Squelette (£149,000).
+While not as expensive as other watch brands like the more expensive Rolex or the exquisite Patek Phillippes, other notable watches from the company include the classic IWC Grande Complication (£90,000), the IWC Tourbillon Destriero (£94,000) and the IWC Portuguese Tourbillon Squelette (£149,000).

 The market value of an IWC luxury watch depends largely on its aesthetic and mechanical condition.
 It’s easier to secure good loans on IWC watches if they are in impeccable condition, although there are other factors which come into play, too.

 If you’re thinking “what should I bring to a broker to pawn my IWC watch?”, you should be aware that supporting documentation could increase its value.
 Proof of purchase documents, certificates of authenticity and any documents which highlight repairs undertaken should all stand you in good stead.

 Find out the age of your IWC watch

 The law of entropy dictates that, over time, certain models become damaged or lost.
 This increases their scarcity, and also their value.
 Some IWC watches have history attached to them – for example, the IWC WWW wristwatch was manufactured for use by the British Army in the second world war, and these models can fetch hundreds of thousands, particularly if they were worn during battle.

 Pawn your IWC luxury watch today